damonf/jquery-infinitescroll/README.md

 # jQuery Infinite Scroll

 Yet another infinite scroller.
-This one comes complete with a Node.js test harness showing sample usage.
+This one is a jQuery plugin and comes complete with a Node.js test harness showing sample usage.